duck-dynasty/duckbot/wiki/Commands.md

 > {amount of machine}\
 > {total input/output of recipe}

+Recipes will appear in alphabetical order, not in any other logical grouping.

 Note that values like "12.34 constructor" does not mean you need to build 13 constructors precisely with one at 34%.
 Rather, any number of buildings can be made, so long as they equal the throughput of 12.34 constructors.
 So, it could be 5 fully overclocked ones, for example.

 Slooped up machines are depicted in the recipe name.
 It will be something like _Recipe @ 250% + 2.0x_.
 The `%` is the clock rate, while `x` is the sloop production multiplier.
 This is also described in the amount of machines line.